Do we get a refund if someone in my group gets food poisoning or gets sick with the flu and does not want to go out?

 What should I leave behind?

-Do not bring illegal drugs, marijuana, guns, or GPS units.
+Do not bring illegal drugs, marijuana, guns, GPS units, e-cigs or vapes of any kind.
+Smoking is not allowed on any vessel.

 Can I bring alcohol?